Interested in Becoming a Part of the Missionary Church?

 Somebody else will choose your future pastors

 The primary responsibility to contact pastoral candidates and, eventually, to select a pastor, is in the hands of the local church.
-The district superintendent works closely with the leaders of the local church, giving them counsel in the selection process.
-The D.S. is responsible to provide and approve pastoral candidates.
+The leadership at various levels of the Missionary Church works closely with the leaders of the local church, giving them counsel in the selection process and they are responsible to provide and approve pastoral candidates.
 The pastoral screening process includes a ministry background check and doctrinal examination, which further assists the local church in locating a suitable pastoral candidate.

 Procedure for Chartering a Missionary Church in the United States.(Those interested in partnership from other countries should contact Tami Swymeler.)